miguelfferreira/ClassesBooker/README.md

 ## Validations

-There are a lot of validations that have been implmented since basic ones (check if given value is null), to more complex, mostly around and the possibility of adding and deleting classes.
+There are a lot of validations that have been implemented since basic ones (check if given value is null), to more complex ones, mostly around the possibility of adding and deleting classes.

 ### /classes endpoint